-Items Status Section in the QES 12 Document the quantity of GHG emissions credits and the type and nature of credits pur- chased including the number and type of credits used and the period over with the credits were generated including" N/A N/A a) Which GHG emissions have been offset N/A N/A b) The actual amount of carbon offset N/A N/A c) The type of credits and projects involved N/A N/A d) The number and type of carbon credits used and the period over which credits have been generated.
-N/A N/A e) For events, a rationale to support retirement of credits more than 12 months including details of any legacy emissions savings, considered.
-N/A N/A f) Information regarding the retirement/cancellation of carbon credits to prevent their use by others including a link to the registry or equivalent publicly available record, where the credit has been retired.
-N/A N/A 13 Specify the type of conformity assessment: Independent third party certification; Other party validation; Self-validation V 3.0 14 Include statements of validation where declarations of achievement of carbon neutrality are validated by a third-party certifier or second party organizations. ~ 1.0 15 Date the QES and have it signed by the senior representative of the entity concerned (e.g., CEO of a corporation, Divisional Director, where the subject is a division of a larger entity, the Chairman of a town council or the head of the household for a family group.
-V 1.0 16 Make QES publicly available and provide a reference to any freely accessible information upon which substantiation depends (e.g., via websites). ~ 1.0
+Items Status Section in the QES 12 Document the quantity of GHG emissions credits and the type and nature of credits purchased, including the number and type of credits used and the period over with the credits were generated including: N/A N/A a.
+Which GHG emissions have been offset.
+N/A N/A b.
+The actual amount of carbon offset.
+N/A N/A c.
+The type of credits and projects involved.
+N/A N/A d.
+The number and type of carbon credits used and the period over which credits have been generated.
+N/A N/A e.
+For events, a rationale to support retirement of credits after more than 12 months including details of any legacy emissions savings, considered.
+N/A N/A f.
+Information regarding the retirement/cancellation of carbon credits to prevent their use by others, including a link to the registry or equivalent publicly available record, when the credit has been retired.
+N/A N/A 13 Specify the type of conformity assessment: a.
+Independent third party certification, b.
+Other party validation, c.
+Self-validation.
+V 3.0 14 Include statements of validation where declarations of achievement of carbon neutrality are validated by a third-party certifier or second party organizations. ✓ 1.0 15 Date the QES and have it signed by the senior representative of the entity concerned (e.g. CEO of a corporation; Divisional Director, where the subject is a division of a larger entity; the Chairman of a town council or the head of the household for a family group. ✓ 1.0 16 Make QES publicly available and provide a reference to any freely accessible information upon which substantiation depends (e.g. via websites). ✓ 1.0

-Table F.3 - QES Openness and Clarity
+TABLE F.3 - QES OPENNESS AND CLARITY

-Entities should satisfy themselves that the QES Status 1 Does not suggest a reduction which does not exist, either directly or by implication. v 2 Is not presented in a manner which implies that the declaration is endorsed or certified by an inde- pendent third-party organization when it is not. v 3 Is not likely to be misinterpreted or be misleading because of the omission of relevant facts. v 4 Is readily available for any interested party.
-V
+Entities should satisfy themselves that the QES Status 1.
+Does not suggest a reduction which does not exist, either directly or by implication. ✓ 2.
+Is not presented in a manner which implies that the declaration is endorsed or certified by an independent third-party organization when it is not. ✓ 3.
+Is not likely to be misinterpreted or be misleading because of the omission of relevant facts. ✓ 4.
+Is readily available for any interested party. ✓